uniMIND Symposium: Metamorphosis in psychedelic science

 Collaboration with NUDZ

-The uniMIND Symposium 2025 is being organized in collaboration with staff from the National Institute of Mental Health (NUDZ) in Czechia, specifically its renowned Psychedelic Research Center.
+The uniMIND Symposium 2025 is being organized in collaboration with the Psychedelic Research Center at the National Institute of Mental Health (NUDZ) in Czechia.
 This partnership reflects a shared commitment to advancing psychedelic science and fostering interdisciplinary dialogue.

 Exclusive screening: Doctor on a Trip